Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 = How do I install UpdraftPlus? =

-Here are the installation guidelines from our <a href="https://updraftplus.com/download/">YouTube channel</a>.
+Here are the installation guidelines from our <a href="https://www.youtube.com/watch?v=7ReY7Z19h2I">YouTube channel</a> or from <a href="https://updraftplus.com/download/">our website</a>.

 = Where are your other FAQs, other than the few found here? =